The Bankrate promise

 The first thing to know about choosing a rewards credit card for your business is that they aren’t one-size-fits-all.
 The best card for your business will depend on your spending habits, needs and goals.

 - Rewards type: First, think about what type of rewards would be most valuable for your business.
 If you do most of your spending on travel, then miles or points might be preferable to cash back.
 The key is choosing a card that offers the type of rewards you’re most likely to use.

 - Introductory bonus: An introductory bonus can increase a rewards card’s value, at least in the short term.
 For example, you might be able to earn 50,000 miles or $300 in cash back if you spend a certain amount within the first few months of opening the account.
 But weigh the size of the bonus against what you’d have to spend to earn it.
 If you have to change your regular spending patterns to qualify for a bonus, it may not be worth it.

-- Card benefits: As mentioned, rewards aren’t the only draw.
-Look for perks that will benefit your business like credits, service memberships, and shopping protections.
+- Card benefits: Rewards aren’t the only draw.
+Look for perks that will benefit your business like credits, service memberships and shopping protections.

 - Interest and fees: If you don’t plan to pay your balance in full each month, you’ll want to check out the APR for any business card you’re considering.
 Also, factor in the card’s annual fee to determine how easily you could earn it back in rewards.
-Many premium cards with lofty annual fees come with lots of valuable perks.
-Just be sure that you’ll actually make use of them.
+Though many premium cards with lofty annual fees come with lots of perks, you should be sure that you’ll actually make use of them.